wp-plugins/wp-post-to-pdf-enhanced/readme.txt

 = 1.1.0 (development) =

 * Fixed issue where we were updating phantom page/post when nav-menu admin page save button was pressed.
+* Added shortcode to overriding automatic LTR / RTL for text between opening & closing shortcode (not working yet).
+* Added shortcode to insert TCPDF method in-line.
 * Added ability to create custom footer (visible only in PDF); implemented admin panel options for this.
 Footer is stored in the db.
 * Added ability to specify left, right, and top margins for content, as well as header and footer margins.
 * Added option to completely suppress the header; changed admin UI to dropdown for header options.
 * Added options for page format (size; default is now LETTER), orientation (default is portrait), and unit of measurement (default is mm).
+* Added plugin version to database to better facilitate upgrades.
 * Worked around difficulty rendering SVG images by removing them.
 Currently, we hardcode "[ SVG: alternate text ]" for the replacement; the link stays active.
 * More work to try to get images aligned properly (still in progress).
 * Reworked admin area to provide better organization of options.
+* Code cleanup: Major cleanup with wp-phptidy (new version; see http://www.2rosenthals.net/wordpress/wp-phptidy) to better conform to WP coding standards and best practices.
 * Code cleanup: Renamed constant stems to "WPPTOPDF" from "WPPT0PDF".
 * Updated TCPDF to 6.0.062.
 * To-do: Add option to specify custom header.